bucs110a0spring22/final-project-code-goblins/README.md

 * Non-Standard libraries
     * pygame-menu
       * https://pygame-menu.readthedocs.io/en/4.2.8/
-      * Module for designing menu components and functions for the start menu.
+      * Module for designing menu components and functionality, and calling functions when menu buttons are pressed.

 * Class Interface Design
 ![Class Diagram](assets/class_diagram_1.png)
 * Classes
-    * Board - A player-controlled board moving left and right at the bottom of the screen, bounces the ball
+    * Board - A player-controlled board moving left and right at the bottom of the screen, bounces the ball.
-    * Ball - A bouncing ball that breaks blocks when it collides with them
+    * Ball - A bouncing ball that breaks blocks when it collides with them.
-    * Block - Blocks which are broken by the ball, and may drop powerups.
+    * Block - Blocks which are broken by the ball.
 Each broken block adds to the score.
+    * Utility - Uility class for holding RGB color constants.

 ## Project Structure *(Software Lead)*

 The Project is broken down into the following file structure:

 * main.py
+* .github
+* assets
+    * ball.png
+    * class_diagram_1.png
+    * foldercontents.txt
+    * game_over_screen.png
+    * game_screen.png
+    * interface_1.jpg
+    * sbb_bg.png
+    * start_menu.png
+* etc
+    * foldercontents.txt
 * src
     * ball.py
     * block.py
     * board.py
     * controller.py
     * foldercontents.txt
-* assets
-    * ball.png
-    * class_diagram_1.png
-    * interface_1.jpg
-    * foldercontents.txt
-* etc
+    * utility.py

-    * foldercontents.txt
+* README.md

 ***